eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 > See [Prysm Web](../Usage/PrysmWeb.md) for notes on using the Prysm Web UI

+Optionally, make the eth2.0-deposit-cli available:

+- `deposit-cli.yml` - Used to generate mnemonics and signing keys.
+Consider running key generation offline, instead, and copying the generated `keystore-m` files into this tool

 Optionally, add encryption to the reporting dashboard:

 - `traefik-cf.yml` - use encrypting reverse proxy and use CloudFlare for DNS management
 - `traefik-aws.yml` - use encrypting reverse proxy and use AWS Route53 for DNS management

 With these, you wouldn't use the `-insecure.yml` files.
-Please see [Reverse Proxy Instructions](../Usage/ReverseProxy.md) for setup instructions for either option.
+Please see [Secure Web Proxy Instructions](../Usage/ReverseProxy.md) for setup instructions for either option.

 For example, Lighthouse with local geth and grafana:
 `COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml:grafana-insecure.yml`